Online Multivariate Regularized Distributional Regression for High-dimensional Probabilistic Electricity Price Forecasting: Forecasting Study

-\paragraph{Diebold-Mariano-Test} Conclusions on the performance of forecasting models cannot be drawn from looking at aggregate scores alone, but need to be drawn by evaluating whether the differential between the loss series of two models is statistically significantly from zero \citep{diebold2002comparing, diebold2015comparing}.
-For the DM-test, we evaluate the differential of two score series $\Delta\vec{s}^{A,B} = \vec{s}^A - \vec{s}^B$, where $\vec{s}^\mathcal{A} = (s_0^A, ..., s_T^A)$ are the scores for each scoring rule at $t$ for model $A$ respectively $B$.
-We provide two one-sided and hence complimentary tests.
+Conclusions on the performance of forecasting models cannot be \review{derived by} looking at aggregate scores alone, but need to be drawn by evaluating whether the differential between the loss series of two models is statistically significantly from zero \citep{diebold2002comparing, diebold2015comparing}.
+For the DM-test, we evaluate the differential of two score series $\Delta\vec{s}^{\mathcal{A},\mathcal{B}} = \vec{s}^\mathcal{A} - \vec{s}^\mathcal{B}$, where $\vec{s}^\mathcal{A} = (s_0^\mathcal{A}, ..., s_T^\mathcal{A})$ are the scores for each scoring rule at $t$ for model $\mathcal{A}$ respectively $\mathcal{B}$.
+We provide two one-sided and hence complementary tests. \review{To ensure validity of the DM-test, we check stationarity of the differential series $\Delta\vec{s}^{\mathcal{A},\mathcal{B}}$ by the augmented Dickey-Fuller test \citep[ADF,][]{dickey1979distribution, cheung1995lag}.}